-Fieldwire is a field management solution for construction teams, powering 500,000 job sites worldwide.
-It acts as a hub for coordinating with your team, tracking the performance of jobs, and reducing your overall risk.
+Why We Chose It: Fieldwire is a field management solution popular with construction teams, powering 500,000 job sites worldwide.
+It acts as a hub for coordinating with your project team, tracking the performance of jobs, and reducing your overall risk.
 Features include messaging, task lists, scheduling, and reporting.

 The free “Basic” version of Fieldwire is intended for small teams looking to try some core features.
 The solution is limited to 100 sheets and 3 projects.
 Given the customization options and the ease of upgrading into a paid plan, the free version of Fieldwire is a great way to see if it’s right for you.

-Spectrum from Viewpoint is an easy to use construction ERP software that is completely web-based.
-It’s fully integrated set of tools includes construction accounting, construction project management, equipment and materials management, service, HR and payroll, and reporting.
+Why We Chose It: Spectrum from Viewpoint is an easy to use construction ERP software that is completely web-based.
+This fully integrated set of tools includes construction accounting, construction project management, equipment and materials management, service, HR and payroll, and reporting.

 Note: Spectrum was developed originally by Dexter and Chaney before the Viewpoint acquisition in 2017.
 Because of this, the solution has years of history operating as its own powerful tool.
 It continues to be sold today as a powerful tool in the Viewpoint line of products.